 The owner looked up at me as I entered.
 He smiled, nodded, and after a quick question as to whether I was looking for something specific, he went immediately back to his own reading.

-I had an hour before I had to arrive at my chosen destination, and for me, a bookstore served as the best diversion one could find.
+I had two hours before I had to arrive at my meeting, and for me, a bookstore served as the best diversion one could find.

 How can I describe this place?
 Shakespeare’s sonnets stood next to a beautiful portfolio of Giovanni Batista Piranesi’s Le Carceri.
 Milton, Lewis, Poe, and Frost shared space with Bunyan, Lovecraft, Burroughs, and Coleridge.
-Yes, I truly was in heaven and around me stood the wisdom of the ages in all the glory of the Written Word.
+Yes, I indeed was in heaven.
+Around me stood the wisdom of the ages in all the glory of the Written Word.

 A Latin copy of The Keys of Solomon fellowshipped with The Lost Book of Enoch.
 In one dark corner, I found some shards of ancient clay bearing a script of a language unknown to me that left me strangely disquieted with their mystery.